-In the supplement world, we refer to NO, Nitric Oxide, as though the products in the space are the very definition of the words.
-Possibly because the first nitric oxide supplement introduced commercially in 2002, from MRI (Medical Research Institute), was called NO2.
-To this day, the majority of products in the category use NO or Nitric Oxide in the product name.
-Ironic, as these supplements in no way contain nitric oxide.
+In the supplement world, we refer to NO, Nitric Oxide, as though products in this space define these very terms.
+Perhaps because the first commercial nitric oxide supplement introduced in 2002, from MRI (Medical Research Institute), was called NO2.
+To this day, most products in the category incorporate NO or Nitric Oxide in their name.
+Ironically, these supplements contain no actual nitric oxide.

 The Real Nitric Oxide And A Nobel Prize

-Nitric oxide is a gas first discovered way back in 1772 by a chemist named Joseph Priestly.
+Nitric oxide is a gas first discovered in 1772 by chemist Joseph Priestly.
 NO is a simple molecule consisting of just one atom of oxygen and one atom of nitrogen, and until the 1970s was considered an atmospheric pollutant.
-It wasn’t until 1977 when a chemist researching nitroglycerine discovered that it released nitric oxide.
+In 1977, a chemist researching nitroglycerine discovered that it released nitric oxide.
 (Note: nitroglycerin is given to patients for heart conditions like angina to promote vasodilation and reduce blood pressure).
-In 1986 Louis Ignarro discovered that nitric oxide played an essential role in regulating certain biological functions in humans, garnering Ignarro and his associates the Nobel Prize for Medicine or Physiology in 1998.
+In 1986, Louis Ignarro discovered that nitric oxide played an essential role in regulating certain biological functions in humans, earning Ignarro and his associates the Nobel Prize for Medicine or Physiology in 1998.

-Since 1998 NO has been the title of some 31,000 scientific papers and has been mentioned in more than 65,000 articles.
-This tiny molecule plays a role in cardiovascular health, helps keep blood vessels healthy, and regulates blood pressure.
-It is essential in other bodily systems such as the immune and nervous systems, and in certain chronic conditions like inflammation.
+Since 1998, NO has been the subject of some 31,000 scientific papers and mentioned in more than 65,000 articles.
+This tiny molecule plays a crucial role in cardiovascular health, maintains blood vessel integrity, and regulates blood pressure.
+It proves essential in other bodily systems such as the immune and nervous systems, and in addressing certain chronic conditions like inflammation.

 L-Arginine And Nitric Oxide

-During their studies, researchers discovered that the body synthesizes L-arginine into nitric oxide in the body.
-L-arginine is an amino acid found in red meat, poultry, fish, and dairy products – it is also produced in a laboratory to be used as a medicine or a supplement.
-In medicine, this amino is used to treat heart disease, erectile dysfunction, high blood pressure, and narrowing of blood vessels.
+During their studies, researchers discovered that the body synthesizes L-arginine into nitric oxide.
+L-arginine is an amino acid found in red meat, poultry, fish, and dairy products – it is also produced in laboratories for use as medicine or supplements.
+In medicine, this amino acid treats heart disease, erectile dysfunction, high blood pressure, and narrowing of blood vessels.
 L-arginine also stimulates the release of growth hormone, insulin, and other substances in the body.

-With its many benefits, it wasn’t long before a NO-stimulating product was formulated and entered into the nutritional supplement world.
-As mentioned in our intro, in 2002, Ed Byrd, the founder of MRI, introduced NO2 for vasodilation for athletic performance.
+With its numerous benefits, it wasn’t long before a NO-stimulating product was formulated and entered the nutritional supplement world.
+As mentioned in our introduction, in 2002, Ed Byrd, the founder of MRI, introduced NO2 for vasodilation and athletic performance enhancement.
 Byrd was also one of the founders of EAS (Experimental and Applied Sciences), where he introduced the first creatine monohydrate product, Phosphagen.

 What Is A Nitric Oxide Supplement?

-Now that we understand that nitric oxide is a gas, we turn to what makes a nitric oxide boosting supplement.
+Now that we understand nitric oxide is a gas, let’s examine what constitutes a nitric oxide boosting supplement.
 NO products are a category of supplements featuring L-arginine and L-citrulline designed to induce vasodilation and stimulate the release of insulin and growth hormone.
-L-citrulline, like L-arginine, is an amino acid you can source through diet in foods such as meat, nuts, legumes, and watermelons.
-And, like L-arginine, citrulline can be made in a laboratory.
-Another ingredient gaining popularity in the NO category is beetroot.
-Beetroot features natural nitrates, believed to help enhance NO levels.
+L-citrulline, like L-arginine, is an amino acid you can obtain through diet in foods such as meat, nuts, legumes, and watermelons.
+Like L-arginine, citrulline can be manufactured in laboratories.
+Another ingredient gaining traction in the NO category is beetroot, which features natural nitrates believed to help enhance NO levels.

-Vasodilation refers to the dilation of your blood vessels, i.e., your blood vessels become wider to increase blood flow to the muscles and lower blood pressure.
-Some theorize that this increased blood flow also brings more oxygen to the muscles, which may improve athletic performance and lessen delayed onset muscle soreness.
+Vasodilation refers to the dilation of your blood vessels, meaning your blood vessels become wider to increase blood flow to muscles and lower blood pressure.
+Some theorize that this increased blood flow also delivers more oxygen to muscles, which may improve athletic performance and reduce delayed onset muscle soreness.

-Most nitric oxide products are pre-workout products, intended to be taken shortly before physical activity.
-The most comprehensive pre-workouts will usually include ingredients to invoke vasodilation, an energy component, a mental focus ingredient, beta-alanine to improve performance, and many include a form of creatine.
+Most nitric oxide products are pre-workout supplements, intended for consumption shortly before physical activity.
+The most comprehensive pre-workouts typically include ingredients to promote vasodilation, an energy component, a mental focus ingredient, beta-alanine to improve performance, and many include a form of creatine.

-The goal for these pre-workouts, well, they all mention strength gains, stamina, endurance, vascularity, and of course, the pump – the mind-blowing muscle pump.
+The goal for these pre-workouts?
+They all promise strength gains, stamina, endurance, vascularity, and of course, the pump – the mind-blowing muscle pump.

 The outlier in the category is the beetroot trend.
-This ingredient is included in some pre-workout formulas; however, when sold as a stand-alone ingredient, the focus is on general wellness, heart health, circulation, and healthy blood pressure levels, rather than athletic performance.
+While this ingredient appears in some pre-workout formulas, when sold as a standalone ingredient, the focus shifts to general wellness, heart health, circulation, and healthy blood pressure levels, rather than athletic performance.

 Nitric Oxide Benefits And Supplementation